 Anticipate the road and other road users as far ahead as possible to smooth out your driving and avoid unnecessary acceleration and braking.
 Harsh acceleration is particularly bad for fuel consumption and increases wear and tear on the engine.
 It also tends to be associated with heavy braking, which adds to wear and tear on tyres and brakes.
 Smoother driving is good for you, your passengers and your car, and helps reduce congestion.

 Change up at low revs

 When accelerating, the most efficient way to use the gears is to change up early (low revs) using a moderate amount of throttle.
 The appropriate RPM to change up varies greatly according to the vehicle, load, gradient of the road etc., but the best advice is to change up as soon as your vehicle will comfortably take the next higher gear.
 There are times when power rather than efficiency might be more important – e.g. accelerating on a motorway slip road – but in most cases low rev gear changes when accelerating are appropriate and they’re almost always more efficient.
 Step off the accelerator when slowing down or driving downhill, remain in gear but take your foot off the accelerator as early as possible.
 In most situations and for most vehicles this will activate the fuel cut-off switch, reducing fuel flow to virtually zero.

 When the accelerator pedal is released on a modern fuel injected vehicle, a fuel cut-off switch activates and the engine burns virtually no fuel.
-So, when approaching a junction, traffic lights or other situations in which you know you are going to have to slow down, step off the accelerator as early as possible, but remain in gear, this activity will reduce the fuel used.
+So, when approaching a junction, traffic lights or other situations in which you know you are going to have to slow down, step off the accelerator as early as possible, but remain in gear, and you will then be “driving for free”.